apache/hudi/rfc/rfc-51/rfc-51.md

 ```

 ### <a id='imple-index-layer'>Index Implementation Layer</a>

-[qianzhen: 这里需要说明下通过 rowId 就能获取到完整一行数据，对 parquet 是可行的嘛？也就是各个 column 的 row id 是对齐的。另：这段话感觉可以直接放在下面 KV mapping 里。]

 The role of the secondary index is to provide a mapping from a column or column combination value to
 specified rows, so that it is convenient to find the result row that meets the requirements according to
 this index during query, so as to obtain the final data rows.

 #### <a id='impl-index-layer-kv-mapping'>KV Mapping</a>
 In mapping 'column value->row', we can use rowId or primary key(RecordKey) to identify one unique row.
 Considering the memory saving and the efficiency of row set merging, we choose rowId.
+Cause row id of all columns is aligned in row group, we can get row data by row id directly.

 #### <a id='impl-index-layer-build-index'>Build Index</a>
-- trigger time
+**trigger time**

-~~When one column's secondary index enabled, we need to build index for it automatically.~~ Index building may
+When one column's secondary index enabled, we need to build index for it automatically.
+Index building may
 consume a lot of CPU and IO resources.
 So, build index while compaction/clustering executing is a good solution,
 after table service is serviced, writing and index construction can be better decouple to avoid impact on
 write performance.

-Because we decouple the index definition and the index builing process, users may not be able to benifit from it immediately when they create the index util the next compaction/clustering is triggered and completed.
+Because we decouple the index definition and the index building process, users may not be able to benefit from it

-[qianzhen: CMD procedure 是指 command line tool? 看例子更像是特殊的 SQL 语法]
+immediately when they create the index util the next compaction/clustering is triggered and completed.

-Also, we need to support a manual way to trigger and monitor index building, CMD procedure needs to be developed,
+Also, we need to support a manual way to trigger and monitor index building, SQL CMD needs to be developed,
 such as 'optimize table t1', 'show indexing t1', etc.

-- index file
+**index file**
 - A: build index only for base file
 - B: build index only for log file
 - C: build index for both base file and log file

-We prefer plan A right now, the main purpose of this proposal is to save base file IO cost based on the assumption that base file has lots of records.
+We prefer plan A right now, the main purpose of this proposal is to save base file IO cost based on the

-[qianzhen: 为啥不是每一个 column 一个 index 文件呢？这样做 build 调度上，以及扫描时打开索引文件都会更细粒度一些]
+assumption that base file has lots of records.

 One index file will be generated for each base file, containing one or more columns of index data.
 The index structure of each column is the mapping of column values to specific rows.

-[qianzhe: FromNowOn -> Incremental 会更好些嘛？]

-- index strategy(What data to build index)
+Considering that there are too many index files, we prefer to store multi-column index data in one file instead of
+one index file per column

+**index strategy**
-    - FromNowOn: only build index for the new incoming records
+- Incremental: only build index for the new incoming records
 - ALL: build index for all records, including history records in partition/non-partition, COW/MOR table
 Other strategies may be introduced to HUDI at future.

 #### <a id='impl-index-layer-read-index'>Read Index</a>
-xxx
+Reading index can be described as follows:
+1. convert query conditions to executable predicates
+2. find the index file according to candidate file slices
+3. get row id set for each predicate from index file
+4. merge row id set of all predicates

 #### <a id='index-management'>Index Management</a>

-[qianzhen: instant 对应的是索引生成时间戳，还是 fg 的生成时间戳呢？会不会存在一次查询，需要扫描多个 instant 目录下的索引文件？比如 fg1 的索引在 ts1 生成后就没变了，那之后的查询都要从这个时间戳目录下拿 fg1 的索引文件]

 - where to store: index files are saved in .hoodie/.index/${indexType}/${instant}/${fileId}/ dir, we can directly
 obtain the index file path based on the file name in the process of querying.
 - life cycle: the retention time of the index is the same as that of hoodie instant, when cleaning instants, the